Prisoner of War/Missing in Action (POW/MIA) Remembrance Ceremony Information

 NOTE: The POW/MIA Ceremony setup and ceremony proper are NOT different for any service or organization, what you read below is it.
 There is no such thing as “POW/MIA USMC Regulations” or POW/MIA Army Ceremony”.
 There is only one POW/MIA Remembrance Ceremony and only one way to set up the 5-Service Hat Table or Single Setting Table.
 Please do not try to add your own “special touch” to it.
 The same goes for the table.
 Do not remove or add items.
 This article explains the standards developed by the League of Families.
 Please maintain that standard at all times.

 This blog is not about politics, but there is a reason why the “POW” is still in the phrase.
-There could still be prisoners of war in other countries from our previous conflicts and, as far as I know, there is a POW in Afghanistan.
+There could still be prisoners of war in other countries from our previous conflicts.

 We are reminded of those who were missing in action every time remains are recovered in the jungles of Asia and even parts of the countryside in certain places in Europe.

 We remember our fallen, missing and prisoners at several occasions each year.
 Evey year each military installation across the globe has some sort of ceremony where the colors are presented, a firing party fires three volleys (this is NOT the 21-Gun Salute) and taps is played.
 When indoors, there are two types of standard ceremonies for the POW/MIA Table.
 The basic table has one place setting and the 5-service Hat Table has five settings.
 See the official script below for a complete description.

 The Table Setup: The point to what you will read below is, minimal.
 Salt and pepper shakers are not necessary at all. the Salt is supposed to be a pinch, a tiny amount, on a single plate accompanied by a slice, not a wedge, of lemon.
 Silverware is optional as are napkins, but a complete five-course layout with an array of spoons and forks is probably going to be too much.